oblador/react-native-vector-icons/MIGRATION.md

 npx @react-native-vector-icons/codemod
 ```

+## Expo

+Run the codemod in your Expo project and you're done!
+Do not perform any manual steps below.

+## React Native CLI projects

-This will attempt to execute many of the manual steps.
+The codemod attempts to execute many of the manual steps listed below.
 Thoroughly check each section below for any steps that aren't automatically handled.

 > [!NOTE]
 > The codemod is a best effort, read through all the manual steps to ensure they have been completed.

 ## Migration from react-native-vector-icons to @react-native-vector-icons/\* v12.0+

-The library has been simplified to require very little setup and does not require the explicit installation of `@react-native-vector-icons/common` package.
+In v12, the library has been simplified to require very little setup and does not require the explicit installation of `@react-native-vector-icons/common` package.

 ### package.json